MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

   /// non-persistent notifications.
   [propget] HRESULT Actions([out, retval] ICoreWebView2NotificationActionCollectionView** value);

-  /// The URI of the image used to represent the notification when there is not
+  /// A string containing the URI of the image used to represent the
-  /// enough space to display the notification itself.
+  /// notification when there isn't enough space to display the notification
-  /// Returns `null` if the optional Notification property does not exist.
+  /// itself.
+  /// The default value is an empty string.
   ///
   /// The caller must free the returned string with `CoTaskMemFree`.
 See
   /// [API Conventions](/microsoft-edge/webview2/concepts/win32-api-conventions#strings).
   [propget] HRESULT BadgeUri([out, retval] LPWSTR* value);

-  /// The URI of an image to be displayed as part of the notification.
+  /// A string containing the URI of an image to be displayed in the
-  /// Returns `null` if the optional Notification property does not exist.
+  /// notification.
+  /// The default value is an empty string.
   ///
   /// The caller must free the returned string with `CoTaskMemFree`.
 See
   /// [API Conventions](/microsoft-edge/webview2/concepts/win32-api-conventions#strings).